 The judge applies the factors to a spouse’s ability to pay.
 Adding up income from all sources, deduction taxes, and deducting reasonable expenses, the court is able to see discretionary income.
 The court will not consider all expenses, only reasonable ones.
 For long term alimony awards the court is going to balance the economic need with the ability to pay to create a “just and equitable” lifestyle for both parties.

-When ongoing alimony payments are made (as opposed to a lump sum payment), they generally must continue until the death of either spouse or until the dependent spouse remarries.
+With ongoing alimony payments (as opposed to a lump sum payment), they generally must continue until the death of either spouse or until the dependent spouse remarries.
 When rehabilitate support is awarded, the dependent spouse is typically given a predetermined amount of time to complete any necessary training and to become fully self-sufficient.

 Now that we have discussed the essential elements of spousal support, what does this look like in the courts?
-There are two cases which we feel the Supreme Court has defined the boundaries of “just and equitable”.
+There are two cases which we feel the Supreme Court has defined the boundaries of “just and equitable.”
 In 1988 the court heard Heim v.
-Heim and reversed the district court’s spousal support amount ordering the court to provide the wife more.
+Heim and then reversed the district court’s spousal support amount ordering the court to provide the wife more.
 In 1990 the court heard Fondi v.
 Fondi and felt the amount awarded was fair.

 The Heim’s were married for 37 years.
 Mr. Heim held a Ph.D., and earned $60,000 a year.
 Mrs. Heim was 57 years old, had never earned more than $600 a month, and had no marketable skills to speak of.
 Additionally, there were little assets to divide.
 The court requested a minimum of $1,500 a month lifetime alimony to be awarded.
-The court looked at the financial condition the parties would be left with anything less.
-The court also spoke of Mr. Heim’s Ph.D. as a “career asset” which he earned while married and an asset Mrs. Heim should receive some benefit from.
+Next, the court looked at the financial condition the parties would be left with anything less.
+Finally, the court also spoke of Mr. Heim’s Ph.D. as a “career asset” which he earned while married and an asset Mrs. Heim should receive some benefit from.

 The Fondi’s were married for 17 years.
 Mr. Fondi was a lawyer earning $60,000 a year.
 An education he acquired before the marriage.
 Mrs. Fondi had been a legal secretary and at the time of the divorce was not working.
 Mrs. Fondi was not obliged to stay home and care for the children.
 The lower court awarded $3,000 in rehabilitative support.
 The Supreme Court was comfortable with this number pointing to Mrs. Fondi receiving $90,000 in property, money from pensions, being only 45, and having marketable skills to support herself.